Welcome to today's edition of the Rush 24-7 podcast.

 Who is the enemy of the U.S.?

-Then they have to do a workshop on what national interest means.
+Then they have to do a workshop on what national interest means and what national security means.

-And then they'll let's say Harry Reid shows up, they'll critique you speech.
+And then let's say Harry Reid shows up, they'll critique your speech.

 Hey, Harry, great speech, pal, but you might want to work victory into that speech.